mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 3. Check the message (in the output pane) indicating that this redeem transaction was successfully submitted.

 Well done!
 You've completed this tutorial and successfully interacted with the smart contract, which demonstrates a simple lifecycle of a commercial paper instance (with 3 transactions) on the Commerce blockchain network.
+The next tutorial will see you adding code, to enrich the smart contract by adding different kinds of queries, both simple and advanced.
+The longer-term goal is to deploy the enhanced contract to a proper 3-organisation network in IBM Blockchain Platform, so that you can interact with the Cloud environment from both the VS Code extension and client applications, including an HTML 5 client app to report on Asset history.

 ## Summary